jackyzha0/jackyzha0.github.io/content/thoughts/compiler.md

 - Monadic form (MF): a syntactic form that allows composing operations that operate on values and have no side-effect (such as changing the value of an abstract location), but requires explicit sequencing any effectful operations
   - Canonical monadic form (CMF): a syntactic form in which equal programs (for some notion of equality) have the same representation.
 The form is canonical in the sense that there is one right way to represent every program
   - Writing transformations and optimizations over CMF is often easier since we do not have to manually consider two equal programs as they have the same representation.
 - A-normal form (ANF): a syntactic form that restricts all operations to trivial values, and forbids nesting in our value position.
-It is roughly equivalence to other compiler intermediate forms, such as static-single assignment.
+It is roughly equivalent to other compiler intermediate forms, such as static-single assignment.
 All ANF programs are in MF but the inverse does not hold

 ## Racket